top of page

 Cenote Xoch

-As the cenote Pool Cocoon is quite large, the cenote is very suitable for swimming if you want to.
+As the cenote Pool Cocoon is quite large, it is very suitable for swimming if you want to.
 There are several waterfalls (which have been artificially created) and the cenote ends in a small cave.

 Cenote Pool Cocoon